Novartis/AEGIS/README.md

 # AEGIS - Predicting peptide presentation by MHCII using attention models.

+This repository contains the code for the method and results presented in:

+Philip Hartout,  Bojana Počuča,  Celia Méndez-García,  Christian Schleberger.
+[Investigating the human and non-obese diabetic mouse MHC class II immunopeptidome using protein language modelling][1].
+Bioinformatics, 2023.

 ## Getting started

 Install dependencies using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or similar.
 We recommend [mamba](https://mamba.readthedocs.io/en/latest/installation.html), a much faster drop-in replacement for conda rewritten in C++.